collective/tutorial.todoapp/docs/chapter_2.rst

    $ git branch --track chapter2 origin/chapter2  # tell git what chapter2 is
    $ git checkout chapter2 src/tutorial/todoapp/tests  # get tests

-Note that these test cases include test for functionality that you haven't added yet, so don't be surprised if they fail on first run!

 In this folder there will be many new files: